Thomas COMBE (1796–1872)

 St Paul’s section: Row 10, Grave A16 [St Paul’s ref L.8]

-MARTHA HOWELL BENNETT COMBE WIDOW OF THE SAME THOMAS COMBE
+MARTHA HOWELL BENNETT COMBE WIDOW OF THE SAID THOMAS COMBE

-AND HE WAS NOT FOR GOD TOOK HIM OCT.
-XXIX 1872
+[Other side] AND HE WAS NOT FOR GOD TOOK HIM OCT: XXIX 1872

 See also the Oxford Dictionary of National Biography entry for more